Jordan Hugill

-A relative late comer to the professional game, he had spells with non-League sides Seaham Red Star, Consett, Whitby Town and Marske United, and also spent time at the then Glenn Hoddle Academy club Jerez Industrial in Spain.
-He was signed by Port Vale in June 2013, and made his debut for the club four months later following a productive loan spell at Gateshead.
+A relative latecomer to the professional game, he had spells with non-League sides Seaham Red Star, Consett, Whitby Town and Marske United, and also spent time at the then Glenn Hoddle Academy club Jerez Industrial in Spain.
+He was signed by Port Vale in June 2013 and made his debut for the club four months later following a productive loan spell at Gateshead.
 He signed with Preston North End in June 2014.
 He was loaned out to Tranmere Rovers in February 2015 and then Hartlepool United the following month.
-He was signed by Premier League side West Ham United in January 2018 for an undisclosed fee.
-He returned to the Championship the following transfer window in a season-long loan to Middlesbrough and then was loaned to Queens Park Rangers for the 2019–20 season.
+Premier League West Ham United signed him in January 2018 for an undisclosed fee.
+He returned to the Championship the following transfer window in a season-long loan to Middlesbrough and was then loaned to Queens Park Rangers for the 2019–20 season.
 He was sold to Norwich City for a fee of up to £5 million in August 2020 and helped the club to win the Championship title in the 2020–21 season.
-He joined West Bromwich Albion on loan for the first half of the 2021–22 season and spent the second half of the campaign on loan at Cardiff City, before joining Rotherham United on a permanent deal in January 2023.
+He joined West Bromwich Albion on loan for the first half of the 2021–22 season.
+He spent the second half of the campaign on loan at Cardiff City before joining Rotherham United on a permanent deal in January 2023.

 Career

 Early career

 Hugill, who was a pupil at Nunthorpe School, attended George Smith's academy in Hemlington from the age of nine.
-He began his career with Northern League club Seaham Red Star at the age of 16, and was due to go on trial at Sunderland before he was struck down with an ankle injury in September 2009.
+He began his career with Northern League club Seaham Red Star at the age of 16 and was due to go on trial at Sunderland before he was struck down with an ankle injury in September 2009.
 He later moved on to Consett, but left his contract in August 2010 to spend two years at the Glenn Hoddle Academy in Spain.

-He signed with Whitby Town in December 2011 and scored in his debut game against Nantwich Town, only to damage his anterior cruciate ligament later in the match and spend the next ten months out injured.
+He signed with Whitby Town in December 2011 and scored in his debut game against Nantwich Town, only to damage his anterior cruciate ligament (ACL) later in the match and spend the next ten months out injured.
 He joined Marske United in October 2012 initially on loan so as to regain match fitness.
 His last appearance for Marske came in the final of the North Riding Senior Cup, where they were beaten 3–0 by Pickering Town.
 During his time at the club he worked as a barman at the Dickens Inn in Middlesbrough.